douglascraigschmidt/LiveLessons/Java8/README.md

   It also demonstrates what goes wrong when reduce() performs a mutable reduction on a parallel stream.

-. ex18 -- This program shows how wait for the results of a stream of completable futures using (1) a custom collector and (2) the StreamsUtils.joinAll() method (which is a wrapper for CompletableFuture.allOf()).
+. ex18 -- This program shows how to wait for the results of a stream of completable futures using (1) a custom collector and (2) the StreamsUtils.joinAll() method (which is a wrapper for CompletableFuture.allOf()).